Last Updated on March 3, 2021 by Julia Wilson

 The Oriental is an overall healthy cat however it can inherit progressive retinal atrophy and mucopolysaccharidosis, both of these diseases can be tested for.

-The Oriental is an easy to care for cat.
+The Oriental is easy to care for.
 Brush the coat once a week to remove loose hair and trim the claws as needed.
 Due to their trusting nature, we recommend the Oriental be an indoor-only cat or have access to a safe cat enclosure.

 An annual veterinary visit is recommended and follow a vaccination schedule as recommended by the veterinarian and local government regulations.